PaulZC/Artemis_Global_Tracker/Documentation/Hardware_Overview/README.md

 The tracker can be powered from:
 - the USB-C interface
 - a LiPo battery (recharged via the USB-C interface)
-- three Energizer® Ultimate Lithium AA cells (which will work down to -40C)
+- three Energizer® Ultimate Lithium AAA cells (which will work down to -40C)
+- an external solar panel or battery pack (5.5V maximum)

 Low-forward-voltage diodes isolate the power sources from each other.
-You can have all three connected simultaneously, it will do no harm.
+You can have the USB, LiPo and AAA cells connected simultaneously, it will do no harm.
 The tracker will preferentially draw power from USB if it is connected.

-Please be aware that if you have only the AA cells and LiPo connected, the tracker will preferentially draw power from the AA cells.
-If you have the AA cells installed, you may as well disconnect the LiPo.
+If the USB is disconnected, the tracker will preferentially draw power from the AAA cells.
+If you have the AAA cells installed, you may as well disconnect the LiPo.

+The connector for the external solar panel is connected in parallel with the three AAA cells.
+Please use either the AAA cells or the external supply, not both!

 ![Power_Select](https://github.com/PaulZC/Artemis_Iridium_Tracker/blob/master/img/Power_Select.JPG)